MaimonLab/SiffPy/siffpy/siffplot/README.md

 can be initialized with any other version of the same parent class to attain their attributes while still performing their own unique functionality (see below).
-The `SiffVisualizer` deals with image visualization directly and so tends to be best used with `napari`, while the `SiffPlotter` takes fluorescence / image data and produces data-type plots (heatmaps, traces, etc.) and so typically functions best with `HoloViews`/`Bokeh`.
+The `SiffVisualizer` deals with image visualization directly, while the `SiffPlotter` takes fluorescence / image data and produces data-type plots (heatmaps, traces, etc.).

 ## SiffPlotter